Françoise Ardré

 Françoise Ardré (1931–2010) was a French phycologist and marine scientist, honoured as the namesake of the red alga known as Pterosiphonia ardreana.

 After gaining a Doctorate in Sciences, Ardré was in charge of the phycology department of the Muséum national d'Histoire naturelle in Paris.
-She also conducted research programs in Portugal, in Spain (Cadaqués) and in France (Ile d'Yeu), among another locations.
+She also conducted research programs in Portugal, in Spain (Cadaqués) and in France (Ile d'Yeu), among other locations.
 Skilled at holding her breath and diving without a wetsuit in the cold water of the ocean, she personally collected the specimens she was studying.

 Her most well known published literary work is Contribution à l'étude des Algues Marines du Portugal I: La Flore (English: Contribution to the Study of the Marine Algas of Portugal I: Flora).